-Ralph D. Morris, M.D., M.P.H. is currently a semi-retired physician in northern Minnesota working as the Medical Director for Greater Northwest EMS and volunteer in a variety of local community projects.
-His credentials include membership to the American Board of Preventive Medicine, Public Health and General Preventive Medicine (1986) and a Diplomat of the National Board of Medical Examiners (1975).
+Ralph D. Morris, M.D., M.P.H. is currently a semi-retired physician in northern Minnesota working as the Medical Director for Greater Northwest EMS and volunteer in local community projects.
+His credentials include membership to the American Board of Preventive Medicine, Public Health and General Preventive Medicine (1986), and a Diplomat of the National Board of Medical Examiners (1975).

 Dr. Morris received his medical degree from the University of Texas, San Antonio, in 1974.
-After completing an internship with the Hennepin County Medical Center, Minneapolis, Minnesota, Dr. Morris returned to Texas to begin his work at United States Public Health Service (USPHS) Hospitals.
-His career began at the USPHS Hospital, Galveston, Texas, where he gained valuable experience as General Medical Officer and working in hospital administration.
+After completing an internship with the Hennepin County Medical Center, Minneapolis, Minnesota.
+His medical career began at the USPHS Hospital, Galveston, Texas, where he gained valuable experience as General Medical Officer and working in hospital administration.

-Dr Morris is also retired from the US Army Reserve after 29 years, serving in various capacities including Division Surgeon, 75th TSD (Houston) and senior medical officer, Minnesota National Guard.
+Dr. Morris is also a retired colonel from the U.S. Army Reserve after 29 years, serving in various capacities, including Division Surgeon, 75th TSD (Houston), and senior medical officer, Minnesota National Guard.

 Dr. Morris is married to Donna M. (LeBlanc) Morris, Dr. P.H., C.N.M.
 Together they have 2 children, Jennifer I. Morris, and Ralph D. Morris, II.